Special Offer Limited Time: 15% Off Your First Service Offer ends soon

 German Cockroach

-Most common indoor roach.
-Breeds rapidly in kitchens and bathrooms.
-A single female can produce 300+ offspring.
+Most common indoor roach; breeds rapidly in kitchens and bathrooms.

 🪳